Eric Kaplan: Mirari Films

 Kaplan was the founder of Mirari Films, an animation studio and VFX house.
 In addition to The Drinky Crow Show, Mirari Films has produced The Adventures of Baxter and McGuire, The Problem Solverz, King Star King and Mongo Wrestling Alliance.
-The studio later shut down in 2022.
+The Romanian studio later shut down in 2022.

 Guys Next Door

-Kaplan created Guys Next Door (2025 webseries), an animated comedy series on YouTube about 3 ordinary people that team up with 3 government assassins.
+Kaplan created Guys Next Door, an animated comedy series on YouTube about 3 ordinary people that team up with 3 government assassins.

-Work in Philosophy, Does Santa Exist?
+Work in philosophy

 Kaplan's Does Santa Exist?: A Philosophical Investigation was published by Dutton Books in 2015.
 It is a serious and humorous work of philosophy.
 He has also contributed to "The Stone", The New York Times philosophy blog.

 Kaplan has a PhD. in philosophy from UC Berkeley.
 His doctoral thesis discusses the humour in Søren Kierkegaard.
 He does the podcast "Terrifying Questions and How Not to Be Terrified by Them" with Barnard philosophy professor and famous Heidegger scholar Taylor Carman.

 Kaplan was interviewed in 2020 by lifelong friend Roger Kimmel Smith (whose father, Robert Kimmel Smith, wrote the book The War with Grandpa, which in 2020 was adapted into a motion picture starring Robert De Niro).
 Their conversation about humor and philosophy was released over the YouTube channel When Humanists Attack.